Why fitting a toilet seat is a job you can do yourself for a quick bathroom upgrade

-1. Fitting a toilet seat: The tools you will need
+The tools you will need to fit a toilet seat

 Before embarking on this easy DIY task you'll need a couple of tools to hand, including:

-If you’re installing a new toilet seat on your existing toilet you will need to remove the old seat first.
-If your toilet seat is attached to an open back toilet the hinges are attached via a couple of bolts and fixed on the bottom by two nuts.
-If you have a shrouded or back to wall toilet the process is slightly different:
+If you’re installing a new toilet seat on your existing toilet, you will need to remove the old seat first.
+If your toilet seat is attached to an open-back toilet, the hinges are secured with a couple of bolts and fastened to the bottom with two nuts.
+If you have a shrouded or back-to-wall toilet, the process is slightly different.

 1. Remove caps